Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ## Lab scenario

 In this lab, you need to publish labels to make them available to people and services in your organization.
-After you create your sensitivity labels, The sensitivity labels can then be applied to Office documents emails, and other items that support sensitivity labels.
+After you create your sensitivity labels.
+The sensitivity labels can then be applied to Office documents emails, and other items that support sensitivity labels.

 ## Lab objectives